concur/developer.concur.com/src/tools-support/release-notes/app-center-2019.markdown

 The Uber user connection application has been updated to the latest SAP Concur Receipts API.

 Benefits of the integration include:

-* Now available for clients hosted in the EMEA Data Center in addition to the North America Data Center
+* Now available for clients hosted in the EMEA Data Center in addition to the North America Data Center.
-* Detailed digital e-receipts automatically sent to Concur Expense
+* Detailed digital e-receipts automatically sent to Concur Expense.
-* Expenses are matched to associated corporate card transactions
+* Expenses are matched to associated corporate card transactions.
-* All standard expense fields are pre-populated with data
+* All standard expense fields are pre-populated with data.

 **Existing users who connected to Uber via the SAP Concur App Center:** no immediate action is required.